 Images of Power in the Time of Louis XIV illustrates the manner in which Louis XIV made use of images to spread the idea of monarchical power in the Seventeenth Century.
 In the time of the Sun King, artistic expression was used to achieve political ends.

 The Mountain Meadows Massacre in Public Discourse contains newspaper accounts of the Mountain Meadows Massacre, government investigation reports, early histories in works of Western Americana, Apostate and Anti-Mormon publications.

 An off-shoot of the National Digital Newspaper Program, Nebraska Newspapers expands upon work in Chronicling America by presenting other historically significant newspapers from Nebraska.

 Nineteenth-Century French Studies (ISSN 0146-7891) is an independent journal published by the University of Nebraska Press.
 This site presents submission guidelines, abstracts, and reviews.

 O Say Can You See: Early Washington, D.C., Law & Family examines and visualizes the social world of the nation's capital by encoding and analyzing legal records from the the District and surrounding counties.

-Ohio Hopewell: Ancient Crossroads of the American West is dedicated to preserving archaeological collections of the Hopewell Culture of the Ohio River Valley.
+Ohio Hopewell: Ancient Crossroads of the American Midwest is dedicated to preserving archaeological collections of the Hopewell Culture of the Ohio River Valley.
 Collections are comprised of photographs, artifacts and archival documents of Hopewell Culture.